 I struggle with this sometimes.
 I find myself over-explaining and wanting others to know exactly why something is meaningful to me.
 I, then, realize later that I should have let it go and welcome different perspectives.
 And therein lies the gift between Artist and viewer — allowing space for people to be affected in a way that best serves them.
-So the question is: “Should creative persons explain or defend their work?”
+So the question is: “If creativity is intelligence having fun, should creative persons explain or defend their work?”

 Creatives are like parents and letting go can be hard, but it’s necessary.